Home Efficiency Rebates Program

 How can I get a rebate?

-This will depend on a variety of factors, but foremost in NHDOE’s consideration for program design is to make this process as easy and seamless as possible to access and done in conjunction with existing energy efficiency programs.
-Further information will be posted here as it becomes available.
+This will depend on a variety of factors, but foremost is NH DOE’s consideration for a program design that makes the rebate process as easy and seamless as possible to access and that are able to be integrated with existing energy efficiency programs.
+Further information will be posted on this site as it becomes available.

 Can I get a rebate for work already done?

-Potentially.
-Per Programs Requirements & Application Instructions, Version 1.1, Home Efficiency Rebates Programs managed by states must provide rebates to projects that are initiated on or after August 16, 2022 and meet all other federal and state programmatic requirements.
-However, NHDOE is urging consumers to be patient as federal guidance has evolved and NHDOE works to design its program.
+Possibly.
+Home Efficiency Rebates Programs managed by states must provide rebates to projects that are initiated on or after August 16, 2022, and meet all other federal and state programmatic requirements.
+However, NH DOE is urging consumers to be patient as federal guidance has evolved and NH DOE works to get approval for the design of its program.

 How much of a rebate can I get under the Home Efficiency Rebates Program?

-The size of the rebate is dependent upon the modeled energy savings or the measured savings of the project, the income of the household, and whether it is a single family or multifamily building.
+The size of the rebate is dependent upon the modeled energy savings of the project and the income of the household.
+Please refer to the rebate amounts indicated above.

 How is “Low Moderate Income” defined?